 - Obtained Tier 1 training in Trauma Focused Cognitive Behavioral Therapy (TF-CBT) for children, teens and adults

 - Participated in several trainings with Bethany Christian Services, Children’s Bureau, community mental health and foster care agencies with a variety of attachment focused therapy modalities including THERAPLAY, Filial Therapy, group CBT, Parent-Child Relationship Therapy, non-directive play therapy in trauma, client-centered therapy, EFT for kids, and Dyadic Developmental Psychotherapy

-- Has experience collaborating with psychiatrists, psychologists, hospitals, WRAP programs, and other agencies for additional support.
+- Have experience collaborating with psychiatrists, psychologists, hospitals, WRAP programs, Medicaid, schools, treatment teams, and other agencies for additional support.